 Winter can be tough on all of us.
-It's been brutally cold here in PA for a few weeks with temps dipping into the single digits.
-BRRRR!
-It's great to be inside and out of the elements, but home heating systems can really dry out our skin and hair.
+While it's not been super cold here in PA this winter, It's great to be inside and out of the elements.
+Unfortunately home heating systems can really dry out our skin and hair.
 And if they're having that effect on you, imagine what they're doing to your houseplants.

 So if you're yearning to do a bit of gardening, why not give your houseplants a spa day?